lubuntu-team/manual/source/2/2.4/2.4.7/noblenote.rst

 To search a note for something type into the bar to find something in your note.
 To go to your next result press the :guilabel:`Find next` button.
 To find the previous result press the :guialbel:`Find previous` button.
 To change your font first press the :guilabel:`>>` button and then select your font from the drop down on the left.
 To change your font size of your notes first press the :guilabel:`>>` button and then select your font size from the drop down to the right.

 To make the text on your note bold press :kbd:`Control+B` or the **a** button.
 To make your text on your note italic press :kbd:`Control+I` or the *a* button.
 To clear all formatting press the :gutilabel:`Aa` button.
 To insert a hyperlink press :kbd:`Control+K` or press the button looking like a globe.
+To change your font color for your notes press left click the color square to the left.

 Screenshot
 ----------